 An Inflamed Pancreas: Symptoms You Should Know

-A clear sign of an inflamed pancreas is a feeling of acute pain right after eating, while you’re digesting, or when you’re lying down on your back.
+A clear sign of an inflamed pancreas is a feeling of acute pain right after eating, while you’re digesting, or when you’re lying on your back.

 - Having poor dietary habits and leading an unhealthy lifestyle.